Medical imaging

+History

+In 1972, engineer Godfrey Hounsfield from the British company EMI invented the X-ray computed tomography device for head diagnosis, which is commonly referred to as computed tomography (CT).
+The CT nucleus method is based on the projecting X-rays through a section of the human head, which are then processed by computer to reconstruct the cross-sectional image, known as image reconstruction.
+In 1975, EMI successfully developed a CT device for the entire body, enabling the clear acquisition of tomographic images of various parts of the human body.
+This revolutionary diagnostic technique earned Hounsfield and physicist Allan Cormack the Nobel Prize in Physiology or Medicine in 1979.
+Digital image processing technology for medical applications was inducted into the Space Foundation's Space Technology Hall of Fame in 1994.

+By 2010, over 5 billion medical imaging studies had been conducted worldwide.
+Radiation exposure from medical imaging in 2006 accounted for about 50% of total ionizing radiation exposure in the United States.
+Medical imaging equipment is manufactured using technology from the semiconductor industry, including CMOS integrated circuit chips, power semiconductor devices, sensors such as image sensors (particularly CMOS sensors) and biosensors, as well as processors like microcontrollers, microprocessors, digital signal processors, media processors and system-on-chip devices.
+As of 2015, annual shipments of medical imaging chips reached 46 million units, generating a market value of $1.1 billion.

 Types

 In the clinical context, "invisible light" medical imaging is generally equated to radiology or "clinical imaging".
 "Visible light" medical imaging involves digital video or still pictures that can be seen without special equipment.
 Dermatology and wound care are two modalities that use visible light imagery.
 Interpretation of medical images is generally undertaken by a physician specialising in radiology known as a radiologist; however, this may be undertaken by any healthcare professional who is trained and certified in radiological clinical evaluation.
 Increasingly interpretation is being undertaken by non-physicians, for example radiographers frequently train in interpretation as part of expanded practice.
 Diagnostic radiography designates the technical aspects of medical imaging and in particular the acquisition of medical images.
 The radiographer (also known as a radiologic technologist) is usually responsible for acquiring medical images of diagnostic quality; although other professionals may train in this area, notably some radiological interventions performed by radiologists are done so without a radiographer.

 As a field of scientific investigation, medical imaging constitutes a sub-discipline of biomedical engineering, medical physics or medicine depending on the context: Research and development in the area of instrumentation, image acquisition (e.g., radiography), modeling and quantification are usually the preserve of biomedical engineering, medical physics, and computer science; Research into the application and interpretation of medical images is usually the preserve of radiology and the medical sub-discipline relevant to medical condition or area of medical science (neuroscience, cardiology, psychiatry, psychology, etc.) under investigation.
 Many of the techniques developed for medical imaging also have scientific and industrial applications.